BAK2K3/hard-drivers/README.md

 3. Under the "Clone" heading, click the "HTTPS" sub-heading.
 4. Click the clipboard icon, or manually copy the text presented: `https://github.com/BAK2K3/hard-drivers.git`
 5. Open your preferred IDE (VSCode, Atom, PyCharm, etc).
-6. Ensure your IDE has supoport for Git, or has the relevant Git extension.
+6. Ensure your IDE has support for Git, or has the relevant Git extension.
-7. Open the terminal, and create a directory where you would like the Respository to be stored.
+7. Open the terminal, and create a directory where you would like the Repository to be stored.
 8. Type `git clone` and paste the previously copied text (`https://github.com/BAK2K3/hard-drivers.git`) and press enter.
 9. The Repository will then be cloned to your selected directory.

-### Manually Downloading the Respository
+### Manually Downloading the Repository

 1. Visit Hard Driver's [GitHub Repository](https://github.com/BAK2K3/hard-drivers).
 2. Click the "Code" dropdown box above the repository's file explorer.